Twin-2/reading-notes/README.md

 if an element is empty, use '/' to close it right away.
 Or you can have children inside it.
 Ex:
 > const element = "\<img src={user.avatarUrl} />;"
 > const element = (\<div> \<h1>Hello!</h1> \<h2>Good to see you here.</h2> \</div>);
+elements are the smallest compnent of react. think of them like objects.
+**Think about how the UI should look at any one poipnt, not how you want to change it.**

 ## Things I want to know more about
 syntax and structure of react compnents.
 I feel that I am missing something on the syntax.
 I don't know how to identify what is a keywork.
 Which elements are the props?
 Is it text after render?
+Do all components extend React.component?